Go back to the time before you hit it big.

 What’s one thing that drove you to strive for excellence when you were just a regular member of the staff?

 For most people, the motivation comes from the desire to get recognized for a job well done.
 Otherwise, it would be pointless to put in the effort day in, day out with nothing to gain.

 As a leader, you’ve already gone through what they did.
 Use your experience to encourage them to achieve more.
 Your relationship with your employees should embody trust, commitment, and support.

 We all know that it’s a valid reason to leave our jobs because of a toxic environment or manipulative leader.
 If that’s not the case where you work, then there should be no reason why employee recognition is not part of your employee satisfaction strategy.

 Include both monetary and non-monetary rewards as part of your employee recognition strategy Let them know that they are appreciated by their peers and management because it gives them a sense of belonging to the organization.

 As an employee, it is your responsibility to give 100 percent every day so you should also be aware of the following employee appreciation ideas for business owners.
 It’s not about being overly generous but striking a balance between company profit and employee satisfaction.

 How can you make employees stay longer and give their best to your organization?

 Short answer: Employee recognition.
 It’s the foundation of loyalty and dedication.
-If you’re a business owner, here are some employee appreciation ideas you can apply to your organization.
+If you’re a business owner, having an employee recognition program will go a long way.

 Related Article: Transformational Leadership — Building Leaders Who Build The Future